 Sticky Wicked is the fifth track on Chaka Khan’s eighth solo studio album CK.
 The track was written, produced and largely performed by Prince, marking his first contribution to studio work by Chaka Khan.
 In 2011, it was included as the seventh track on the fifth and final disc of the Miles Davis compilation The Warner Years: 1986-1991, due to his appearance on the track.

-This is the only released track to feature both Prince and Miles Davis (the two had previously collaborated on the unreleased track Can I Play With U?, although the collaboration did not take place in the studio, and Prince himself may not have had any input on Davis' trumpet work).
+This is the only released track released during Prince’s lifetime to feature both Prince and Miles Davis (the two had previously collaborated on the track Can I Play With U?, which would be released on the posthumous 2020 Sign O’ The Times Super Deluxe Edition).
+The collaboration did not take place in the studio, however, and Prince himself may not have had any input on Davis’ trumpet work.

 Prince would later collaborate with Chaka Khan on the album Come 2 My House and various other studio and live work in 1997-1998.